loganawells/CodeLouisvilleDemo/RemoveGitRepos.md

-# Removing All Local Git Repositories
+# Finding and Removing Local Git Repositories

 1. Open Windows Powershell.
 2. Change directory to your C: drive (or whatever drive you want to search) by executing the below command.